qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 ---------------------

-To add a basic shape (ellipse, rectangle, triangle), click the |mActionAddBasicShape| :sup:`Add basic shape` icon or the |mActionAddArrow| :sup:`Add Arrow` icon, place the element holding down the left mouse.
+To add a basic shape (ellipse, rectangle, triangle), click the |mActionAddBasicShape| :sup:`Add basic shape` icon or the |mActionAddArrow| :sup:`Add Arrow` icon, place the item holding down the left mouse.
 Customize the appearance in the :guilabel:`Item Properties` tab.

 When you also hold down the :kbd:`Shift` key while placing the basic shape you can create a perfect square,